gsajko/blog/content/projects/part3_displaying.md

 ## Reviewing proccess
+Regardless of the methods of displaying tweets, I think it is crucial to have a way of looking at the results.

+It allowed me to think about new features, new ways of filtering out tweets, small fixes etc. in an iterative matter.

+The downside - this method relies on *eyeballing*.
+This could lead to silent errors.
+One of those examples I can think of is removing tweets that could be important for me, without me noticing.

+But as my main goal is improving signal-noise ratio, I'm willing to "loss" those tweets, if this means that my feed would be low on noise.

+In [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) terms, I consider this a problem good for "recall" metric.

+Some of the cases:
+### Deleted tweets
 While writing a function that uploads tweets to a collection I noticed that sometimes upload fails.
 After inspection there were two reasons:
 - tweet is from a protected account